PocketLobby/sausage/README.md

 `source activate pocketlobby_sausage`

+We'd love your help!
+Be sure to see our [code of conduct](docs/code-of-conduct.md) and [contributor guidelines](docs/CONTRIBUTING.md) before submitting code for this project.

 ## New Constituents

 New users will join the mailing list from time to time during this alpha development period.
 For now, they need